 All students will be charged a library fee of £100 for the Doctoral programme valid for 2 years.
 This is payable on commencement of the programme and will be billed with the first instalment of fees.

 Doctor of Business Administration (DBA), awarded by Brittany Université – view sample certificate

 Doctor of Business Administration (DBA) awarded by VERN’ University – view sample certificate

-Titulo Propio – Doctor of Business Administration (DBA) awarded by UCAM – Universidad Católica San Antonio de Murcia – view sample certificate
+Titulo Propio – Doctor of Business Administration (DBA) awarded by UCAM – Universidad Católica San Antonio de Murcia – view sample digital certificate

 Ability to plan and conduct research and evaluation studies with a clear purpose to improve educational lives of others and based on findings make recommendations to improve future educational practices.
 In designing this programme, the prior qualifications and corporate experiences of participants are taken into consideration in order to ensure the programme shall build on their prior knowledge and skills

 Programme Learning Outcomes

 Students will be able to: